downingbots/RLDonkeycar/README.md

 The RLDonkeycar has minimal hardware changes from the original donkeycar design:
 * an additional Raspberry Pi 3B+ with SD card
-* an additional battery (fits side-to-side with the other battery under the pi's and 3-D printed plate)
+* an additional battery (fits side-to-side with the other battery under the pi's and their 3-D printed plate)
 * offsets to stack the raspberry pi's.
 The Control Pi should be on top and host the camera.
 * connect the raspberry pis with a 6" ethernet cable.
 Tie the cable back so it is outside the field of view of the camera.